Types of Termites

 - Discarded wings near doors and windowsills

-Treatments must be applied by professionals.
+First, only professionals can apply termite control treatment.
 Many pest control treatments can be harmful to humans, pets, wildlife, and the ecosystem and require professional care.
 For example, when certain products are mixed improperly, applied too heavily, or the product is placed incorrectly, it will harm your home.
 Our team of experts at A-1 understands which products to use, where, and how much to apply.

 A-1 Bonded Termite stays in contact with you and examines your property routinely until the termites are officially gone.
 Also, A-1 ensures that stairs and banisters are safe and secured once the pests are removed.
 Additionally, our team verifies that any major damage that the termite problem may have caused is carefully examined to prevent accidents from rotten/eaten wood.
 If applicable, we also make sure cracks in the foundation are properly sealed.

-While A-1 offers customized treatments to fit your needs, our team will recommend a treatment based on the type, severity and location of the infestation.
+While A-1 offers customized treatments to fit your needs, our team will recommend a treatment based on the type, severity, and location of the infestation.

 - Local treatment includes both drywood and subterranean termite infestations.

-- Barrier treatments protect wood surfaces in garages, attic spaces and sub-areas.
+- Barrier treatments protect wood surfaces in garages, attic spaces, and sub-areas.
 This protective barrier kills termites as they attempt to penetrate treated wood surfaces.

 - Structural fumigation is typically recommended when you have a large termite infestation and/or the infestation has progressed into inaccessible areas of your home.